Learn about different types of grout materials used in construction, tile installation, and other works.

 Unsanded grout provides a much smoother texture since the mineral particles present in it are very fine powders without having grit.

-However, these grouts easily develop cracks due to lack of binding power.
-Unsanded grout is costly than sanded and you may have limited color options.
+However, these types of grouts easily develop cracks due to a lack of binding power.
+Unsanded grout is more costly than sanded and you may have limited color options.

 Unsanded grouts are suitable for use in